KrishnaaCodeWala/InsightWallet/README.md

 - **Error Handling**: Provides user-friendly error messages for common issues like connection failure or insufficient balance.
 - **Customization**: You can easily expand the achievements system or update the retro UI styles.

-## Contributing

-Contributions are welcome!
-To contribute:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature-name`.
-3. Commit your changes: `git commit -m 'Add some feature'`.
-4. Push to the branch: `git push origin feature-name`.
-5. Open a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---

 Enjoy the retro vibes with Insight Wallet! 🚀

----